Welcome to Northminster

 PRELUDE

 Even when we worship from home, we begin by preparing our hearts.
-In today’s scripture, we will hear Jesus pray for His disciples (including us) in a way that is deeply saturated in the Aaronic Blessing of Numbers 6:22-27.
+In today’s scripture, we will see how Jesus has lifted the veils that shield our heart and soul from the gracious gaze of God..
 As you listen, let this song shape your heart for what God will teach us through His Word.
-(Lyrics can be found here (link opens in new tab).)

 Even as we worship from home, God gathers His people through His Word.
 In the Call to Worship, we listen as God speaks, and then respond together in song, offering praise to the God who calls us as His own.